-Internal Control is a process, affected by the those charged with governance, management, and other personnel, designed to provide reasonable assurance regarding the achievement of the entity’s objectives relating to operations, reporting, and compliance.
+As defined by the State of New York, Internal Control is a process, effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.

-Internal controls are an integral part of any organization’s policies and procedures.
-Internal controls consist of all the measures taken by the College:
+Internal controls consist of all measures taken by the College to:

-2. To safeguard resources against loss due to waste, abuse, mismanagement, errors and fraud;
+- Safeguard resources against loss due to waste, mismanagement, errors, abuse, and fraud.

 - A process.
 It is a means to an end, not an end in itself.